Emanuesson/ExampleFlotr2GTK/README.md

 General Information
 ===================

-This is a minimum demonstration to show the possibility of including lotr2 into gtk+ via webkit2.
+This is a minimum demonstration to show the possibility of including Flotr2 into gtk+3 via webkit2.

 Compilation
 -----------